 Several hundred colleges across the U.S. are participating in the 2017 CCSSE and the

 SOSE.
 15 colleges from California besides MJC are participating in the 2017 CCSSE

 survey, including Bakersfield College, Barstow Community College, Berkeley City College, Butte College,

 Cerro Soso Community College, City College of San Francisco, College of Alameda, Crafton

 Hills College, Fresno City College, Laney College, Merritt College, Norco College,

 Palo Verde College, Porterville College, and Santa Monica College.
 Several Achieving the Dream (ATD) colleges across the U.S. are also participating.

-* The 2017 CCSSE survey is finished!
-As of April 13, all 47 courses have already collected their survey results, and nearly 1200 completed surveys have been returned to the Office of Research and Planning.
+* The 2017 CCSSE survey is finished.
+As of mid-April, all participating courses collected their survey results.
+Nearly 1200 completed surveys were returned to the Office of Research and Planning.
+Subsequently, all completed surveys have been returned to the University of Texas for tabulation.

-* Since March 1st, the CCSSE has been underway on campus, and 47 out of the 48 Spring 2017 courses recommended by CCSSE agreed to participate in this survey (98% of total recommended courses).
-This is the highest level of campus participation in the history of this campus!
-With assistance from our Student Success Specialists and several staff members on campus, and with the gracious support from our course instructors and Division deans, we have received an overwhelming interest in this survey.
+* With assistance from our Student Success Specialists and several staff members on campus, and with the gracious support from our course instructors and Division deans, we received an overwhelming interest in this survey.